mibur1/psy111/book/introduction/3_Intro_2/4_Functions.md

   return x + noise
 ```

+*Note:* So far you mostly saw comments whithin the code by using the # sign.
+Another way of commenting your code is to use three double parentheses `"""comment"""` as shown in the previous code snippet.
+This is useful if you need to provide larger portions of text like when documenting your functions.
+You can see one example of that in the `add_noise()` function, which clearly describes the input and output parameters of the function, making it easier to understand how to use the function.

 If we now call this function by just providing a value for `x`it will still work as expected by using a mean of 0 and a standard deviation of 1 to calculate and add the noise.

 ```{code-cell}